British Airways Long Haul Aircraft Fleet Guide

 Render of British Airways Boeing 777-9 aircraft (Image Credit: Boeing)

-BA has 24 Boeing 777-9 aircraft on order, with options for a further 6 aircraft in March 2025.
+BA has 24 Boeing 777-9 aircraft on order, with options for a further 6 aircraft.

 These will operate in a four class configuration with 325 seats and feature a new First Class cabin, similar that to be installed on the Airbus A380.